El Camino Francés

 In the pictures below you can see orejas on the left and filloas on the right.

-And, if you’d like to listen to a Spanish version of this post, here’s the Spanish for the Camino podcast episode about el Carnaval.
+If you’d like to listen to a Spanish version of this post, here’s the Spanish for the Camino podcast episode about el Carnaval.
+Transcript and other extras here.

 Today’s Spanish words